Let’s talk about the value, shall we?

 “That would be appropriate.”

 Why then, is it so difficult to accept that drastic changes in our world should result in necessary changes to our profession?
 These changes being reasonable, sensible and very much appropriate in the circumstances.

-I don't want to name and shame practitioners; we carry a lot of responsibility.
-It would be ridiculous of me as a legal professional to encourage unnecessary risk taking, poor practices or ignorance of rules and regulations.
-However, the point is this, if the rules have been changed and we have been given the tools to build a better future, why are we not utilising them?
-Yes a Nokia 3310 can take calls, send messages and is virtually indestructible, but the world knows that there are greater capabilities out there which is why every person and their dog owns an I-phone (or Samsung, sorry android clans).
+I don’t want to name and shame practitioners; we carry a lot of responsibility.
+It would be ridiculous of me as a legal professional to encourage unnecessary risk-taking, poor practices, or ignorance of rules and regulations.
+However, the point is this, if the rules have been changed and we have been given the tools to build a better future, why are we not utilizing them?
+Yes, a Nokia 3310 can take calls, send messages, and is virtually indestructible, but the world knows that there are greater capabilities out there which is why every person and their dog owns an I-phone (or Samsung, sorry android clans).